 Ensure the hold-down bolts on the compressor are secure and have not vibrated loose during shipment.
-Check that vibration grommets have been installed.
-Visually check all piping and clamps.
-The entire refrigeration system has been factory charged and tested, making it unnecessary to field charge.
-Factory charges are shown in Appendix C and on the unit nameplate.
+Check that the vibration grommets have been installed and visually check all piping for damage and leaks and repair if necessary.
+The entire system has been factory charged and tested, making it unnecessary to field charge.
+Factory refrigerant charge is shown on the unit's nameplate.